• Skip to primary navigation

 • Add the vegetable stock, coconut milk, roasted pumpkin and the yellow yam then season with scotch bonnet, thyme, chadon beni, nutmeg and cinnamon.

-• Bring the mixture to a rolling boil then reduce to a low simmer for about 5-10 minutes, giving enough time for the flavours to yield.
+• Bring the mixture to a rolling boil then reduce to a low simmer for about 5-10 minutes, giving enough time for the flavours to meld.

 • Once the mixture has finished cooking either use an immersion stick to puree or a blender.
 I prefer to use my blender where possible to do this and puree into a smooth consistency.
 Work in batches if necessary!